caesar753/ArchAIDE_pytorch/README.md

 pip install -r requirements.txt
 ```

-### Training
+## Training
-To launche the training of a neural network you can launch these commands
+To launch the training of a neural network you can launch these commands

 ```
 cd reti/training/